yaoyao-liu/meta-transfer-learning/README.md

 ```bash
 python run_experiment.py
 ```
 You may edit the `run_experiment.py` file to change the hyperparameters and default settings.
+The details for the parameters are in `main.py`.

 ## Citation